u8array/Thomisidae/README.md

 Exposed tools:

-- `fetch_url_text` — fetches the HTML body content of a URL and returns it as plain text.
+- `fetch_url_text` , fetches the HTML body content of a URL and returns it as plain text.
-- `fetch_page_links` — extracts unique href links from a page and returns them as text or JSON.<br>
+- `fetch_page_links` , extracts unique href links from a page and returns them as text or JSON.<br>
-- `google_search` — performs a Google Programmable Search (Custom Search API) query and returns top results.<br>
+- `google_search` , performs a Google Programmable Search (Custom Search API) query and returns top results.<br>
     <sub><sup><em>Optional: Disabled by default; requires an [API key](https://docs.cloud.google.com/docs/authentication/api-keys?hl=en#create).</em></sup></sub>

 ## Why this tool?

-Yes—there is an official MCP “fetch” server.
+Yes,there is an official MCP “fetch” server.
 Thomisidae exists for a slightly different set of trade‑offs and priorities:

 - Single self‑contained binary (Rust), zero runtime dependencies: fast startup, low memory, easy to audit and deploy.
 - Defense‑in‑depth and policy controls built in: robots.txt respected by default, allow/deny domain lists, response size caps, and strict timeouts.